 Preliminary Results of Election Regarding Merger Consideration Announced in Capital One's Acquisition of Hibernia

-MCLEAN, Va. and NEW ORLEANS, Aug.
-26 /PRNewswire-FirstCall/ -- Capital One Financial Corporation (NYSE: COF) and Hibernia Corporation (NYSE: HIB) today announced the preliminary results of elections made by Hibernia shareholders as to the form of merger consideration to be received in the pending acquisition of Hibernia by Capital One.
-Of the 159,931,114 shares of Hibernia common stock outstanding as of August 25, 2005:
+MCLEAN, Va. and NEW ORLEANS, Nov.
+14 /PRNewswire-FirstCall/ -- Capital One Financial Corporation (NYSE: COF) and Hibernia Corporation (NYSE: HIB) today announced the preliminary results of new elections made by Hibernia shareholders as to the form of merger consideration to be received in the pending acquisition of Hibernia by Capital One.
+Of the 159,966,895 shares of Hibernia common stock outstanding as of November 11, 2005:

-A more complete description of the merger consideration and the proration procedures applicable to elections is contained in the proxy statement/prospectus dated June 17, 2005, mailed to Hibernia shareholders of record, which Hibernia shareholders are urged to read carefully and in its entirety.
+A more complete description of the merger consideration and the proration procedures applicable to elections is contained in the revised proxy statement/prospectus dated September 27, 2005, mailed to Hibernia shareholders of record, which Hibernia shareholders are urged to read carefully and in its entirety.

-Capital One and Hibernia expect to complete the merger on September 1, 2005.
-The proposed merger remains subject to the expiration of all regulatory waiting periods and the fulfillment of other closing conditions.
+Capital One and Hibernia expect to complete the merger on November 16, 2005.
+The proposed merger remains subject to the continued effectiveness of all regulatory approvals.

 About Capital One